 Analysis of 14 case-control studies showed practically no increase in risk of brain tumor associated with mobile phone use (OR 1.03, CI 0.92–1.14).
 However, in a subgroup with mobile phone use of 10 years or longer (or > 1640 h), the result of the meta-analysis of 7 studies showed a significant increase in risk (OR 1.33, CI 1.07-1.66).

 Analysis according to the tumor type showed a non-significant increased risk for glioma (OR 1.08, CI 0.94–1.25), a decreased risk for meningioma (OR 0.84, CI 0.75-0.93) and a non-significant increased risk for acoustic neuroma (OR 1.04, CI 0.82–1.33).

 Government funded as well as phone industry funded studies showed a non-significant increased risk of brain tumor (OR 1.07, CI 0.92-1.24; OR 1.07, CI 0.68-1.69, respectively), while mixed funded studies showed a decreased risk (OR 0.90, CI 0.84-0.97).

-A significantly positive correlation was observed between study quality (scores between 5 and 8) and risk of brain tumor associated with mobile phone use.
+A significantly positive correlation was observed between study quality and risk of brain tumor associated with mobile phone use.
 Higher quality studies show a statistically significant association between mobile phone use and risk of brain tumor.
-Even the source of funding was found to affect the quality of results produced by the studies.

 The authors concluded that they found evidence linking mobile phone use and risk of brain tumors especially in long-term users (≥ 10 years).
 Studies with higher quality showed a trend towards high risk of brain tumor, while lower quality showed a trend towards lower risk or protection.